-Read our full review of Catan Classic for iPad for more information, but here's the gist: it's a decent adaptation of a superb board game and much faster-moving because the iPad works out all the victory points for you.
+It's a decent adaptation of a superb board game and much faster-moving because the iPad works out all the victory points for you.
 The computer players are much more vicious than real-life players, but that shouldn't affect a family game with human players only.

 Best iPad board game for a silly mood: Fingle

 This is for two players only, but you can always take it in turns.
 It's a lot of fun, although somewhat unsettling and deeply odd.

 Fingle is essentially miniature Twister, using only your fingers.
 Small shapes appear on the screen, and the two of you have to place your fingers in the right place, and keep them on the shapes as they move around.
 You'll find your fingers more entwined than a couple of freemasons playing thumb wars.

 Best iPad board game for a weird, frantic experience: Galaxy Trucker

 Interesting contrast, here, between the frantic, against-the-clock-and-each-other tile grab that is Galaxy Trucker in real life (and in the main version of the single-player game on iPad) and the sedate, turn-based version you get when doing multiplayer pass-and-play.
 But each has its own distinct appeal.